anshu-230/project/README.md

-Codeclauseinternship_Basic Chat application using websicket
+Codeclauseinternship_Basic Chat application using websocket

 In this project, I am building a chat application